Daniel-codeApe/App-Tracker/README.md

 ### Clone the project
 This project can only run in Intellij!

+### Check library
+Check if the "xerial.sqlite.jdbc" library is applied, if not, please install it through Maven.

 ### Run the application
 Go to MainApplication.java and run it.